Seanny123/seanaubin.github.io/content/post/2017-11-18-Biological-Modeling.md

 Like any puritanical pursuit, biological purism is doomed to failure.
 However, one can still pursue biological plausibility by choosing the right level of abstraction for the right model.
 As discussed in "[The use and abuse of large-scale brain models](https://www.sciencedirect.com/science/article/pii/S095943881300189X)":

->For the brain, we do not know the right level of detail beforehand, but exploring plausible levels *in the context of behavior* is likely to lead, most efficiently, to a good understanding of the structure/function relation.
+> For the brain, we do not know the right level of detail beforehand, but exploring plausible levels *in the context of behavior* is likely to lead, most efficiently, to a good understanding of the structure/function relation.
 >
->With these considerations in mind, it seems clear that arguing over the ‘right’ level of detail for brain models is misguided.
+> With these considerations in mind, it seems clear that arguing over the ‘right’ level of detail for brain models is misguided.
 We should always ask “right for what purpose?”
 The correct answer will often be controversial.
 But, building detailed models and simplifying them carefully is a good method for determining the best answers to such questions.

 To allow for the "right" level to be selected and for simplification to be carried out "carefully", you require tools that let you move between levels.
 As I discuss in a [previous post](https://seanny123.github.io/post/2017-01-09-Deep-Learning-is-almost-the-brain/), due to it's commitments to biological plausibility, the Neural Engineering Framework and the Semantic Pointer architecture offers a unique ability to move between these levels.

-## IV.
+# IV.
 Explaining variation is equivalent to explaining mechanisms

+## Example argument

 As shown in "[Toward an Integration of Deep Learning and Neuroscience](https://www.frontiersin.org/articles/10.3389/fncom.2016.00094/full)", Deep Learning can explain a large amount of variation in the human visual cortex.
 This is encouraged by neural nets becoming less like black boxes with [encouraging research from many parties](https://twitter.com/voyageur_techno/status/866488636463697920).

+## Reply

 What's the difference between explaining learning mechanisms and explaining the resulting mechanisms?